Do you feel like your negative emotions control you?

 - How would my life look if I kept acting like everything’s fine forever?

 When I finally did share details of my life with friends and family, I found both support and criticism.
-But I felt lighter and happier being myself and my relationships have become more profound since I’ve opened up.
+But I felt lighter and happier being myself and some of my relationships have deepened since I’ve opened up.

 24. Abusing substances.
 Finding refuge in alcohol, drugs or cigarettes.